28 October 1957

 15 January 1992

-Mo is best known to television viewers as The Mighty Atom, the leader of the comedy dance troupe The Roly Polys, who often appeared with comedian Les Dawson.
-Michael surprised her at the curtain call of the pantomime, Dick Whittington, at the Wimbledon Theatre.
+Mo is best known to television viewers as The Mighty Atom - the leader of the comedy dance troupe The Roly Polys.
+The group often appear with comedian Les Dawson, who is on hand to help Michael surprise her at the curtain call of the pantomime, Dick Whittington, at the London's Wimbledon Theatre.
 Paying tribute via a recorded message is Miss Bluebell, Margaret Kelly.

 10 February 1993